lingjf/h2unit/doc/matcher.md

 }
 ```

-If data type is char*, and only contain hexidecimal characters, width is considered 8, buffer is parsed to bytes array, length is set to array size.
+If data type is char*, and only contain hexidecimal characters, width is considered 8, buffer is parsed to bytes array, size is set to array dimension.

 ```C++
 CASE(memory compare)